svx/k8-traefik/docs/get-started/deployment.md

 ---

 In the second part of the tutorial you will deploy Traefik and the needed permissions (first part of the tutorial) to your Kubernetes cluster.

-This deployment will the Traefik dashboard, and uses Kubernetes native Ingress resources as router definitions to route incoming requests.
+This will deploy the Traefik dashboard, and you will use Kubernetes native Ingress resources as router definitions to route incoming requests.

 ---